unforced/Ninja-viewer/README.md

 highlighted.
 Connections vary in width depending on how many connections exist between two users.

+Connections are formed by interacting within the repository.
+For example, an edge is created when a user comments on someones commit, or pull request, or issue, or likewise when someone closes or merges in someones pull request.

 ### Credits and Tools used

 [BigQuery](https://bigquery.cloud.google.com/) with [Githubarchive](http://www.githubarchive.org/)